tejasbg19/VSDIAT_Advanced_Physical_Design_Using_Skywater130nm_PDK/README.md

-**Flop Ratio:** It is the ratio of total number of D Flip-Flops to the total number of cells in a design.
+**Flop Ratio:** It is the ratio of total number of D Flip-Flops to the total number of cells in a design.<br>
-Flop Ratio = (Number of D Flip-Flops) / (Total Number of Cells)
+flop ratio = number of D FF ÷ total number of cells